nataizya-s/kubelet-monitor/README.md

 # kubelet-monitor
 A script to allow the kubelet on AWS EKS worker nodes to be monitored and automatically restarted if failing.
+The systemd service does define a "Restart=on-failure" that should restart the kubelet when it fails.
+However, this script adds an additional layer of redundancy to ensure that the kubelet service always recovers.

 If the restart of the kubelet fails (after 5 attempts), the logs on the node are collected and the node is automatically terminated.

 The logs on the worker node are collected using the script [here](https://github.com/nithu0115/eks-logs-collector).